Capacity Building Grant

 - Charter schools

-- Private schools (do fund higher education)
+- Private schools (we do offer funding for schools focused on higher education)

 - Frederick County Public Schools